Ety0011/computer-graphics/Assignment 2/README.md

 ```

 - **Exercise 3**: Light Attenuation and Tone Mapping
-  This was the easiest exercise to implement, but it turned out to be the hardest to configure.
+  This was the easiest exercise to implement but it turned out to be the longest to do because it was hard to configure.
 Initially, when all the material and lighting values were misconfigured, the rendered image was so dark that we thought we had made a mistake in the implementation.
 It took a lot of fine-tuning of parameters to get the lighting to look correct.
-This tuning process wasn't ideal, as it required a lot of trial and error and made the task feel more tedious than expected.
+This tuning process wasn't ideal, as it required a lot of trial and error and was very time consuming.